-Provides selection of bit patterns for testing the radio in receive mode.
+Test Pattern provides selection of bit patterns for testing the radio in Receive Mode.
 Some may require the radio to be under RSS control.
 The following patterns are available:

-1031 Hz Tone - The framed test pattern of the 1031 Hz half-rate vocoder tone (NXDNTM CAI compliant).
+1031 Hz Tone is the framed test pattern of the 1031 Hz half-rate vocoder tone (NXDNTM CAI compliant).

-1011 Hz Tone - (Only selectable for Bit Rate 9600 bps) The framed test pattern of the 1011 Hz full-rate vocoder tone.
-(NXDNTM CAI compliant).
+1011 Hz Tone (Only selectable for Bit Rate 9600 bps) is the framed test pattern of the 1011 Hz full-rate vocoder tone (NXDNTM CAI compliant).

-Calibration (O.153 2%) - The test pattern derived from the 511 (O.153) pattern to yield a 2.005871% BER used to verify BER measurements are operating correctly.
+Calibration (O.153 2%) is the test pattern derived from the 511 (O.153) pattern to yield a 2.005871% BER used to verify BER measurements are operating correctly.

-511 (O.153) - The unframed test pattern of continuously repeating 511-bit pseudo random number sequences generated with a 9 bit shift register (PN9) based on ITU-T O.153 (formerly CCITT V.52) used to perform BER testing for checking the modulation, encoding, and timing of the transmit signal (NXDNTM CAI compliant).
+511 (O.153) is the unframed test pattern of continuously repeating 511-bit pseudo random number sequences generated with a nine-bit shift register (PN9) based on ITU-T O.153 (formerly CCITT V.52) used to perform BER testing for checking the modulation, encoding, and timing of the transmit signal (NXDNTM CAI compliant).

-511 (O.153) Framed - A framed test pattern consisting of 73 384-bit frames that contain the 20-bit frame synchronization word and 364 bits of 52 copies of the 511-bit sequences (FSW + PN9) used to perform BER testing for checking the modulation, encoding, and timing of the transmit signal.
+511 (O.153) Framed is a framed test pattern consisting of 73 384-bit frames that contain the 20-bit frame synchronization word and 364 bits of 52 copies of the 511-bit sequences (FSW + PN9) used to perform BER testing for checking the modulation, encoding, and timing of the transmit signal.

-Interference - Interfering Modulation Data Stream - 32767-bit pseudo-random number pattern defined by ITU-T.
+Interference (Interfering Modulation Data Stream) is a 32767-bit pseudo-random number pattern defined by ITU-T.

-Max Freq Deviation - The maximum frequency deviation test pattern of a continuously repeating stream of high deviation symbols (+3, +3, -3, -3, ...).
+Max Freq Deviation is the maximum frequency deviation test pattern of a continuously repeating stream of high deviation symbols (+3, +3, -3, -3, ...).

-1/3 Freq Deviation - The test pattern of a continuously repeating stream of low deviation symbols (+1, +1, -1, -1, ...) for a 1/3 maximum frequency deviation.
+1/3 Freq Deviation is the test pattern of a continuously repeating stream of low deviation symbols (+1, +1, -1, -1, ...) for a 1/3 maximum frequency deviation.